CaiXiaolan/CaiXiaolan.github.io/index.md

 # About me

-I am Xiaolan, a PhD candidate at the University of Canberra investigating **Open Source Smart City Projects and Impacts on Civic Engagement in Australia**.
+I am Xiaolan, a PhD candidate at the [University of Canberra](https://www.canberra.edu.au/research/faculty-research-centres/nmrc/Team/our-research-students) with a background of _urban planning_ (7+ years) and _computational social research_.
+My PhD project investigates **Open Source Smart City Projects and Impacts on Civic Engagement in Australia**.
 My research interests include:
 - Citizen(& non-citizen) engagement in urban planning and other local-level policy-making.
 - FOSS in the context of smart city and civic engagement, and applications by local communities.